szhizherin/Social-connections-and-views-in-Europe/README.md

 # Social connections and views in Europe

 This repository reproduces the study "Social Connections and Views in Europe".
-If you happen to have any questions, please do not hesitate to contact the authors: Semen Zhiherin (<samzhizherin@gmail.com>), Danila Kochnev (<danila.kochnev2000@mail.ru>).
+If you happen to have any questions, please do not hesitate to contact the authors: Semen Zhizherin (<samzhizherin@gmail.com>), Danila Kochnev (<danila.kochnev2000@mail.ru>).

 Our research draws heavily on the paper by Bailey et al. (2020) [The Determinants of Social Connectedness in Europe](https://doi.org/10.1007/978-3-030-60975-7_1).
 We use the data collected by the authors of this article and available in their [repository](https://github.com/social-connectedness-index/euro_sci).

 ## Repository structure

 All results of the study can be reproduced by running scripts from the `regressions` folder.
 Each script corresponds to one of the dependent variables considered in the work.
 The repository contains all the main code that allows you to get intermediate and final data sets, but there is no initial, raw data taken from open sources.
-This data can be obtained using links from the file `data_sources_and_description.xlsx`, which is located in the folder` data_description`.
+This data can be obtained using links from the file `data_sources_and_description.xlsx`, which is located in the folder `data_description`.
 The repository has the following structure:

 * `create_intermediate_data` - scripts that create `intermediate_data`